 Who is Charles Harmon?

 Seems like mostly young people are on the web, or let me phrase it another way – many older people like me don’t want to have anything to do with the web or don’t know much about it or use it themselves.
 That was my mom and dad.
 But in later years we did get my mom to use a Mac a few years after it came out.

 I am the exception when it comes to older people.
 I got involved with the web when it started back in the mid-90s.
-As a programmer and as a business partner who created my first website with Microsoft Front Page 97.
+As a programmer and as a business partner who created my first website in 1997 with Microsoft Front Page 97.